 It is easy to see that the more months that have to be reviewed since you applied and the more changes in income, resources, and living arrangements you have (i.e., the more complicated your specific situation is), the longer the review and processing time will be before benefits are calculated and payment is authorized.
 This means that, on average, a person who has been approved in a hearing appeal two years or more after application is likely to wait longer for benefits to start than someone who has been approved on initial application three or four months after filing.

 Paying Back Public Assistance

-In the rare case that your Social Security back pay is released to you first without reduction for the windfall offset, the offset amount will be withheld from the SSI back pay.
-If any months result in ineligibility due to the offset, the Social Security Administration will pay $1 in SSI benefits for these months to protect possible retroactive Medicaid eligibility.
+In the rare case that your Social Security Disability back pay is released to you before SSI is released and is released without reduction for the windfall offset, the offset amount will be withheld from the SSI back pay.
+If any months result in ineligibility due to the offset, the Social Security Administration will pay $1 in SSI benefits for those months to protect retroactive Medicaid eligibility.

 SSI payments are due on the first of each month.
 If the first falls on a weekend or federal holiday, the payment will be available on the last business day before the weekend or holiday.

 Sometimes SSI recipients receive their first monthly payments in a check mailed to them; however, ongoing benefits will not be paid by check.
 For the past several years, the government has required that all SSI payments be made electronically.
 There are three electronic transfer-of-fund choices.
 The first is direct deposit into a checking, savings, or brokerage account at a financial institution such as a bank, credit union, or brokerage.